Author Topic: Sims 3 - How To: Saving folders/files to use on a different computer (Read 21934 times)

 ============

-New Members, Welcome!!
+Welcome!!
 We hope you enjoy the forum!!
 Thank you for visiting!!

-Need Help?
-Check our Member FAQs Here. * -- Read and follow the Forum Rules, please! *
+–Need Help?
+Check our Member FAQs Here. * –Read and follow the Forum Rules, please! *

 Registered members do not see ads on this Forum.
 Register here.